shakfu/start-vm/README.md

 - Setup specifications are captured in a yaml `recipe` file.

-- Generation of bash setup scripts derived from the `recipe` file in one of two modes:
+- Generation of shell setup scripts derived from the `recipe` file in one of two modes:

     1. Auto-mode: without asking for permission (default)